sun-li/vim/README.md

 ## Target Users

-This .vimrc file is developed for programmers.  it is optimized for macvim 7.3.  but it is also useful for regular vim/gvim.
+This .vimrc file is developed for programmers.
+It is optimized for MacVim 7.3.
+But it is also useful for regular Vim/gVim.

 ## Recommended Plug-ins